| | | |

 • Scrub the potatoes and cut them into 1/2-inch dice.
 Put the diced potatoes in a medium saucepan and cover them with water.
 Add the 1 1/2 teaspoons of kosher salt and bring the potatoes to a boil over high heat.
 Cook the potatoes for about 5 minutes, or just until they are slightly softened.
 Drain well.

 • Melt 1 tablespoon of butter in a large skillet over medium heat.
 Add the onions to the skillet along with a dash of kosher salt.
-Sauté the onions until softened, about 4 minutes.
+Sauté the onions until softened, about 4 to 5 minutes.
 Remove the onions to a plate and set them aside.

-• Add the remaining 3 tablespoons of butter to the skillet and add the potatoes.
+• Add the remaining 3 tablespoons of butter to the skillet and add the drained potatoes.
 Cook over medium heat for about 5 to 7 minutes, until browned on the bottom; flip and continue cooking to brown the other side, about 5 minutes longer.

 • Add the cooked onions, paprika, and pepper to the potatoes; stir to combine.
 Taste and add kosher salt, as needed.